Here’s How It Felt to Grow Up in Northern England During the Rise of the Arctic Monkeys

 Inside Niche (Photo via The Drop Documentary - read about the rise and fall of UK bassline here)

-Yet as the hype machine exploded in their wake, the sounds of “Cigarette Smoker” or “Scummy” seemed to be blasting from every orifice in the city: from bars, clubs, pubs and shops, to cafes, taxis, and the back row of the bus.
-Everything standardised, quickly.
-I remember a mate of mine who was a few years older than me Djing one night – an ex-Gatecrasher kid who used to sport furry boots, neon clothes, dummies, daft hair, a real club kid – and he played “I Bet That You Look Good on the Dance Floor” the week it came out and went to number one.
-A few of us looked over in shock but he shrugged his shoulders as if to say, ‘it’s a tune’.
+Yet as the hype machine exploded in their wake, the sounds of "Cigarette Smoker" or "Scummy" seemed to be blasting from every orifice in the city: from bars, clubs, pubs and shops, to cafes, taxis, and the back row of the bus.
+Everything standardized, quickly.
+I remember a mate of mine who was a few years older than me DJing one night—an ex-Gatecrasher kid who used to sport furry boots, neon clothes, dummies, daft hair, a real club kid—and he played "I Bet That You Look Good on the Dance Floor" the week it came out and went to number one.
+A few of us looked over in shock but he shrugged his shoulders as if to say, "it's a tune."
 To be fair, he was kind of right about that one.

 As the Monkeys flew high, leading the way in sales, acclaim and influence across the country, plenty of young people in the city found themselves in a delusional state, where being in or from Sheffield became a national achievement in itself.
 A sense of hyper-localism took hold and the really broad and inclusive music scene I knew seemed to narrow enormously.
 For a start, the bassline scene was killed off by South Yorkshire police, after one too many incidents.
 One couldn't help but think the authorities preferred the idea of young white pint drinking students filling up the new siege of indie nights, more than range of folk who had travelled from afar to rave all night to bassline and probably take pills.
 Around the city, good music being good music started to get replaced by the notion that it was only good if it you pronounced your accent and used guitars.

-Record labels came mooching around town for Monkeys-esque signings and, generally, they found them in bands like Milburn, the Harrisons and Reverend and the Makers – some of whom had actually got together way before the Arctic Monkeys.
-Younger fresh bands would aspire to follow the blueprint, only to add to the endless echo of localised indie rock, and it all contributed to a decidedly one-note output that was now considered the popular ‘sound of Sheffield’ throughout 2006 and into 2007.
-Of course, most of those bands were dropped at a hat when labels realised they wouldn’t sell quite like the Monkeys.
+Record labels came mooching around town for Monkeys-esque signings and, generally, they found them in bands like Milburn, the Harrisons and Reverend and the Makers.
+Fresh bands would aspire to follow the blueprint, only to add to the endless echo of localised indie rock, and it all contributed to a decidedly one-note output that was now considered the popular 'sound of Sheffield' throughout 2006 and into 2007.
+Of course, most of those bands were dropped at a hat when labels realised they wouldn't sell quite like the Monkeys.
 Hands up if you remember Little Man Tate.
 The exception perhaps being the Long Blondes signing to Rough Trade, who become one of the few unique antidotes to the male rah that was going on.